Click on thumbnail images to enlarge

 Trier x seedling.
 Home bred, large shrub with clusters of apricot buds which fade to creamy white.
 Gorgeous scent.
 Very similar to Trier but bigger flowers.
 Makes a great hedge Available now

 Chance seedling.
 Clusters of small, red flowers with white and yellow centre.
 Has similar growth habit to hybrid musk and is probably of similar parentage.
-Very few thorns, attractive stems, leaves and hips.Available soon
+Very few thorns, attractive stems, leaves and hips.Available now

 This rose makes a large arching shrub with elegant leaves and very few thorns.